l-wiese/CloudDBSOD/README.md

 # CloudDBSOD
-A client that find an optimal Separation of Duties for Cloud Databases.
+A client to find an optimal Separation of Duties for Cloud Databases.

 ## Cite as